Clinical Outcomes Utilizing Revascularization and Aggressive Drug Evaluation - COURAGE

 Freedom from angina occurred slightly more frequently with PCI early in the trial but did not differ between the PCI and medical therapy groups by 5 years, with both arms showing marked reductions in angina throughout the trial.

 Findings from the present study apply to stable angina patients and cannot be extrapolated to the acute coronary syndrome population, which has different pathophysiologic characteristics.
 The majority of the PCI group did not receive drug-eluting stents since most of the enrollment was completed prior to the introduction of these stents.
+The greater the number of risk factors in control during follow-up, the greater probability of 1-year survival.

 Sedlis SP, Hartigan PM, Teo KK, et al., on behalf of the COURAGE Trial Investigators.
 Effect of PCI on long-term survival in patients with stable ischemic heart disease.
 N Engl J Med 2015;373:1937-46.